bussierem/parst/js/README.md

 _replaceString_: `string` - String to replace \<regex\> with

-RETURNS: `string` - The resulting string after the replacement is applied
+RETURNS: `string` - The resulting string after the replacements are applied

 Example:
 ```